sakamoto-poteko/neko/README.md

 WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 ```

-This project has the code from `CppJieba`, which is licensed under MIT.
+This project includes the code from `CppJieba`, which is licensed under MIT.

 ```
 The MIT License (MIT)